Tool Learning 1 - Use Fuzzilli on Real Targets

 $ swift run -c release -Xlinker='-lrt' FuzzilliCli --profile=jsc FuzzBuild/Debug/bin/jsc #under fuzzilli's folder, in .../fuzzilli/Targets/JavaScriptCore/webkit

-After fuzzing, we can conduct crash analysis by using gdb.
+After fuzzing, we can perform crash analysis using gdb.

-QuickJS is a embeddable JS engine.
-Using the follow command to build this.
-Or enter this link to download the code from the version in Targets/QJS/REVISION.
+QuickJS is an embeddable JS engine.
+Use the following command to build it, or follow this link to download the code matching the version in Targets/QJS/REVISION.

 1